-Amanda J. Crawford is a veteran political reporter and essayist who joined the journalism faculty of the University of Connecticut as an assistant professor in Fall 2018.
+Amanda J. Crawford is a veteran political reporter and literary journalist who joined the faculty of the University of Connecticut in 2018.

-Prof. Crawford’s research areas include journalism ethics, media law, misinformation, and the role of journalists in democracy.
-As an investigative reporter and literary journalist, Prof. Crawford’s work explores the intersection of creative writing and reporting.
+Prof. Crawford’s research areas include journalism ethics, media law, misinformation, and the role of journalists in a democracy.
+As an investigative reporter and creative nonfiction writer, Prof. Crawford’s work explores the intersection of literature and reportage.

 Prior to coming to UConn, Prof. Crawford held faculty appointments in the School of Journalism & Broadcasting at Western Kentucky University (assistant professor, 2014-18) and the Walter Cronkite School of Journalism & Mass Communication at Arizona State University (lecturer, 2008-10).
 She worked as a reporter for Bloomberg News, The Arizona Republic, The Baltimore Sun and People Magazine.
-She has written for many other media outlets including Businessweek, National Geographic, The Chronicle of Higher Education, The Hartford Courant, Ms. Magazine, Huffington Post, Phoenix Magazine, and High Times.
-She has also been published in literary journals including Creative Nonfiction, Hippocampus Magazine, Full Grown People and The Midnight Oil.
+Her work has been published by many other publications including Businessweek, National Geographic, The Chronicle of Higher Education, Talking Points Memo, Nieman Journalism Lab, The Miami Herald, The Hartford Courant, Ms. Magazine, Huffington Post, Phoenix Magazine and High Times.
+She has also published in literary journals including Creative Nonfiction, Hippocampus Magazine and Full Grown People.
 Prof. Crawford was a 2007 finalist for the national Livingston Award for Young Journalists and has won numerous regional journalism and FOI awards.
 In 2018, she was nominated for a Pushcart Prize in nonfiction.

 Prof. Crawford holds a Master of Mass Communication degree from Arizona State University.
-Her bachelor of art degree is from the University of Maryland, where she studied journalism and creative writing and was named the college’s outstanding News-Editorial graduate.
-Raised in Appalachian Maryland, Prof. Crawford was the first person in her family to attend college and has an affinity for helping first-generation college students and those from underrepresented communities transition to academia.
+She earned her bachelor’s degree from the University of Maryland, where she studied journalism and creative writing and was named the Outstanding News-Editorial Graduate.
+Raised in Appalachian Maryland, Prof. Crawford was the first person in her family to attend college and wants to help other first-generation college students and those from underrepresented communities succeed in academia.

 - UConn Humanities Institute Fellow’s Talk: “Misinformation & The Media: Lessons from the Sandy Hook Shooting.”